Armenians in Lebanon: Armenians in Lebanon (1975–present)

 During the Lebanese Civil War, Armenians, grouped in Bourj Hammoud and Anjar, have been known for their neutrality in the civil war.
 And while the insecurity and economic dislocation of the war caused Lebanese Armenians to lose much of their number to emigration, the distinctive features and manifold successes of the community yet remain.

 There are three prominent Armenian political parties in Lebanon: the Armenian Revolutionary Federation (also Dashnak or Tashnag), Social Democrat Hunchakian Party (Hunchag) and Armenian Democratic Liberal Party (Ramgavar Party).
 They play significant influence in all facets of Armenian life.
 During the civil war militant organizations, such as ASALA, became active in Lebanon, and used it as a launching pad for their operations.
 ASALA was founded in 1975 in Beirut, during the Lebanese Civil War by Hagop Hagopian, pastor Reverend James Karnusian and Kevork Ajemian, a prominent contemporary writer, with the help of sympathetic Palestinians.

 More than 150,000 Lebanese-Armenians have political representation in 6 seats in the Lebanese Parliament, in addition to one ministerial position.

-Lebanon was one of the region’s first nations and the first Arab League member to recognize the Armenian genocide.
-The Armenian bloc of the Lebanese Parliament put forth a resolution, calling for the commemoration of the anniversary of the Armenian genocide; the legislature unanimously approved the resolution on 4 April 1997 In May 2000, the Lebanese Parliament approved a resolution calling for the commemoration of the Genocide’s 82nd anniversary and called on all Lebanese citizens to unite with the Armenian people every April 24 to commemorate it.
+Lebanon was one of the region's first nations and the first Arab League member to recognize the Armenian genocide.
+The Armenian bloc of the Lebanese Parliament put forth a resolution, calling for the commemoration of the anniversary of the Armenian genocide; the legislature unanimously approved the resolution on 4 April 1997.
+In May 2000, the Lebanese Parliament approved a resolution calling for the commemoration of the Genocide's 82nd anniversary and called on all Lebanese citizens to unite with the Armenian people every April 24 to commemorate it.

 On 4 August 2020, during the 2020 Beirut explosions, 15 Armenians were killed, more than 250 injured, the Armenian Catholicosate in Antelias suffered great material damage, Armenian churches and the building of Haigazian University have been damaged.

 Armenian neighborhoods

 Armenians live in many parts of Lebanon.
 Historically most Armenians have lived in Beirut and Matn District and Anjar in the Bekaa Region.
 From Beirut proper we can mention grander Ashrafieh: Hadjen (Corniche Nahr), Khalil Badawi, Karm el Zeytoun (Հայաշէն), Rmeil, Gemmayze, Mar Mikhael, Sursock, and Geitawi.
 Armenians have had strong presence also in other Beirut regions such as Khandaq Ghamik, Zuqaq al-Blat, Zarif, Bab Idris, Sanayeh (Kantari), Clemenceau and Hamra, among others.
 During the civil war many of these Armenians emigrated or fled to safer regions in Lebanon.
 From the Beirut suburbs, there are big concentrations in Matn District, particularly Bourj Hammoud, Dora-Amanos, Fanar, Rawda, Jdeide, Zalka, Jal El Dib, Antelias, Mezher (Dzaghgatzor), Naccash, Dbayeh, Awkar and in the regions situated from Antelias to Bikfaya.
 To the north, there are further Armenian populations scattered in Jounieh, Byblos and Tripoli (particularly the Mina area).
-Anjar is a place where Armenian populations is predominant.
+Anjar is a place where Armenian populations are predominant.

 There are Armenian religious centers in Antelias and Bikfaya (Armenian Apostolic Church) and Beirut and Bzommar (Armenian Catholic Church).
 There is an Armenian orphanage in historic sites in Byblos.

 In the Bekaa, there are Armenians living in Zahlé and most notably Anjar.